lukhnos/roundandsplit/README.md

 ### iOS

 Make sure you have the latest version of Xcode installed.
-At the time of writing, that is Xcode 6 running on OS X 10.9.4 or higher.
+At the time of writing, that is Xcode 8.3.2 running on macOS 10.12.4 or higher.

 To build Round & Split from source code, follow the steps below: